 But what is it that caught your eye about this salon?
 What made you reach for your phone when you read they were recruiting?

-Answer: Their brand.
+You love it.
 You want to be part of it.
 You want a slice of the action.

 It’s no coincidence that those salon businesses with a reputation for recruiting and retaining the best teams usually have a strong brand.

 Think about it.
 Your salon branding doesn’t just attract clients, it also strongly influences who wants to work in your business.